How to Cook Quinoa | 4 Different Methods

 My Favorite Method for Cooking Quinoa

 Cooking quinoa is similar to cooking rice; you use a 1:2 ratio of grain to water.
-So for each cup a quinoa that you cook, you're going to use 2 cups of water.
+So for each cup of quinoa that you cook, you're going to use 2 cups of water.
 Some will argue that you can actually increase or decrease the amount of water you use, and while this is true, it won't result in the fluffy pearls that you're used to.

 For all of the cooking methods on this page, we'll use this 1:2 ratio.